AMindCoder/generative_ai_training/RAG/Training_Plan_Pankaj_Chopra.md

     - *Concepts:* Understand the fundamentals and use cases of multimodal RAG and its underlying architecture.
     - *Practical:* Develop a **production grade** QnA application using a multimodal approach.
   - **Additional Q&A / Interactive Session:** (Optional, up to 2 hours) Address participant queries, review key learnings, and discuss real-world applications.

+**Complete Training will cost ₹1.7 Lakh (Break up is given in Investment & Value Proposition section)**

 ## Methodology & Tools
 - **Hands-on Focus:** With 70% of the training dedicated to practical exercises, participants will directly engage with real-world scenarios using Jupyter notebooks, ensuring immediate application of learned concepts.